Dykke/Simple-Yandex-Video-Downloader/README.md

 - The script requires a direct .ts segment URL, which you can find using your browser's developer tools
 - Downloaded videos are saved to your default Downloads folder
 - You can cancel the download at any time by pressing Ctrl+C

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.